haroldtreen/haroldtreen.github.io/_posts/2017-03-16-two-months-of-tech-interviews.md

 ### Interview prep

-The first step of my journey was interview was prep.
+The first step of my journey was interview prep.

 In December I was finishing a batch at the Recurse Center.
 During the final weeks I switched gears towards interview prep.

 I highly recommend taking a week or two to prep.
 Most of the time between mid-December to early-January was just switching my brain to interview mode.

-During this time, I made the mistake of scheduling a phone interview before I was fully confident.
+During this time, I made the mistake of scheduling a phone interview before I was fully ready.
 I failed pretty spectacularly and ruined a really great opportunity... not good 😢.

 ### Resume cleanup